 Irakiza Martha, a diploma holder in Computer Science, is envisioning a brighter future despite the uncertainties caused by the coronavirus pandemic.
 She is planning to launch her own label and leverage the power of technology to grow her brand.

-I don’t go to the markets as often as I used to but I still stop by the curio shops quite often.
-These craft markets are exhibitions of art.
+While on a tour, I also visit curio shops quite often.
+These craft markets are mini art exhibitions.
 They showcase beauty and demonstrate the artisans’ devotion to labor.
 From a curio shop, a tourist walks away with a little piece of the host country — a precious souvenir that rekindles cherished memories.
 In addition, these outlets play an important role in creating a viable commercial link between visitors and the community.

 The first time I dropped by the Urugo WOC’s gift shop, I had a hard time deciding what to buy.
 I felt like a kid in a candy store.
 This time round, the cap with a detachable mask stood out from the crowd.
 It was an easy choice.